gabireze/tiktok-all-liked-videos-remover/README.md

 # TikTok All Liked Videos Remover

 Welcome to TikTok All Liked Videos Remover!
-This Chrome extension allows you to remove all your liked videos on TikTok with a single click.
+This Chrome extension allows you to dislike all your liked videos on TikTok with a single click.

 ## Installation

-You can install the extension from the Chrome Web Store by following this link: [TikTok All Liked Videos Remover - Chrome Web Store](https://chrome.google.com/webstore/detail/tiktok-all-favorite-video/cbjkccccmffolddklbkedlndlfokcpbn)
+You can install the extension from the Chrome Web Store by following this link: TikTok All Liked Videos Remover - Chrome Web Store

 Alternatively, you can also install the extension manually by following these steps: